William Penn: Persecutions and imprisonments

 Given writing materials in the hope that he would put on paper his retraction, Penn wrote another inflammatory treatise, No Cross, No Crown.
 In it, Penn exhorted believers to adhere to the spirit of Primitive Christianity.
 This work was remarkable for its historical analysis and citation of 68 authors whose quotations and commentary he had committed to memory and was able to summon without any reference material at hand.
 Penn petitioned for an audience with the King, which was denied but which led to negotiations on his behalf by one of the royal chaplains.
 Penn declared, "My prison shall be my grave before I will budge a jot: for I owe my conscience to no mortal man."
 He was released after eight months of imprisonment.

 Penn demonstrated no remorse for his aggressive stance and vowed to keep fighting against the wrongs of the Church and the King.
 For its part, the Crown continued to confiscate Quaker property and jailed thousands of Quakers.
 From then on, Penn's religious views effectively exiled him from English society; he was expelled from Christ Church, a college at the University of Oxford, for being a Quaker, and was arrested several times.
 In 1670, he and William Mead were arrested.
 Penn was accused of preaching before a gathering in the street, which Penn deliberately provoked to test the validity of the 1664 Conventicle Act, just renewed in 1670, which denied the right of assembly to "more than five persons in addition to members of the family, for any religious purpose not according to the rules of the Church of England".

 Penn was assisted by his solicitor, Thomas Rudyard, an eminent London Quaker lawyer, and pleaded for his right to see a copy of the charges laid against him and the laws he had supposedly broken, but the Recorder of London, Sir John Howel, on the bench as chief judge, refused, although this was a right guaranteed by law.
-Furthermore, the Recorder directed the jury to come to a verdict without hearing the defence.
+Furthermore, the Recorder directed the jury to come to a verdict without hearing the defense.